bujianbusan123-alt/Molecular-generation/README.md

 # Synthesizable analysis
 ## SA
 A heuristic estimate of how hard (10) or how easy (1). it is to synthesize a given molecule.
 SA score is based on a combination of the molecule’s fragments contributions. <br />
 And SA score threshold change from 6.0 to -4.5, SA score would yield similar results as SYBA, here, we set the threshold of SA score 4.5.
+SA was assembled in MOSE https://github.com/molecularsets/moses
 ## SYBA
 SYBA is a fragment-based method for dividing the organic compounds into easy-synthesize (ES) or hard-to-synthesize (HS).<br />
 It is based on their frequencies in the dataset of ES and HS.
 It is based on a Bernoulli naïve Bayes classifier that is used to assign SYBA score contributions to individual<br />